 9. Shopping Cart Abandonment Rate

 Shopping cart abandonment is the single largest obstacle that eCommerce merchants to overcome.
-According to Listark, only 20% of customers are completing the checkout.

 In order to understand what makes your customers abandon the cart before completing, you need to track your shop’s abandonment rate in first hand.